Skip to main content

 Barton Road (A603) improvements

-Works on Barton Road will begin starting w/c Monday 11 August for around 21 weeks.
-The road will remain open during the day, with night-time closures (8pm–6am) and a signed diversion route in place.
-Between 13-15 August Barton Road will remain open overnight and will be managed by lane closures and temporary traffic lights.
+Works on Barton Road started in August and will last for around 21 weeks.
+The road remains open during the day, with night-time closures (8pm–6am) and a signed diversion route in place each night.

 A temporary footway has been installed to safely divert pedestrians and cyclists while works are ongoing on the main pathway.

-The official diversion route will be Cambridge Road (A603) – Ermine Way (A1198) – Old N Road (A1198)– A505 – A10 – Hauxton Road – High Street – Trumpington Road (A1134) – The Fen Causeway (A1134) – Newnham Road (A603) – Barton Road (A603).
+The official diversion can be viewed below.
 During the day, the road will be re-opened with a speed restriction and temporary traffic lights in place to enable pedestrians and cyclists to cross at specific locations (push button lights).
 The diversion route has been selected so that it is suitable for all vehicles, including HGVs, along roads that are designed for higher volumes of traffic to ensure vehicles are able to flow freely.

 Sign up to receive monthly greenway updates.